And Short the Season

-A poet of piercing revelations and arresting imagery, Kumin is "unforgettable, indispensable" (New York Times Book Review).
-In And Short the Season she muses on mortality: her own and that of the earth.
-Always deeply personal, always political, these poems blend myth and modernity, fecundity and death, and the violence and tenderness of humankind.
+A poet of piercing revelations and arresting imagery, Pulitzer Prize winner Maxine Kumin is “unforgettable, indispensable” (New York Times Book Review).
+In And Short the Season, her stunning last collection, she muses on mortality: her own, and that of the earth.
+These deeply personal, always political poems blend myth and modernity, fecundity and death, and the violence and tenderness of humankind.

 / 112 pages

 - Sales Territory: Worldwide including Canada, Singapore and Malaysia, but excluding the British Commonwealth.

 Endorsements & Reviews

 “In her final collection…Kumin is as graceful and unsparing as ever, tenderly lamenting our violations against nature and each other.” — Michael Andor Brodeur, Boston Globe

 “Reading [Kumin’s] poems is an experience of sitting with a friend, a wonderfully talented friend who can describe all of life, in a poem.” — Jewish Book World